lnaie/vscode-protractor-test-runner/README.md

 ## Description

-Protractor Test Runner is a [VS Code][vscode] extension which enables you to right-click on an .e2e.ts file and test it with Protractor.
+Protractor Test Runner is a [VS Code][vscode] extension which enables you to right-click on a .ts file and test it with Protractor.

-It assumes you have Protractor installed (http://www.protractortest.org) and the extensions are ran in context of a project that has protractor typescript test files.
+It assumes you have Protractor installed (http://www.protractortest.org) and this extension is ran in context of a project that has protractor test files.

 ## Usage
 ### Run Protractor Test(s)
-* In VS Code project explorer, right click on a .ts or .e2e.ts file and choose option `Protractor: Run test(s)`.
+* In VS Code project explorer, right click on a .ts file and choose option `Protractor: Run test(s)`.
 * Press `F1` and select the command with title: `Protractor: Run test(s)`.
 This will run Protractor on selected typescript file.

 ### Show Protractor Runner Log